 Modern consumers like to be heard by the brands that they choose to buy from.
 Establishing a dialog with them will make them feel important and show that you listen to what they say.
 And making it clear to customers that you care about their opinions is one of the best ways of building their loyalty towards your brand.

 This customer care practice may not always be easy as not all the reviews customers share online are positive.
 But there’s no need to panic if you receive some less-than-perfect reviews – it’s just part of business.
 Negative reviews can actually benefit your online image if you respond to them in an appropriate way.
-Check out our guide to moderating Google Reviews to see how you can make all reviews work in your favor.
+Check out our eBook and learn how to manage Google reviews and make them work in your favor.

 Another great thing about customer reviews is that they are a free source of intelligence about your services.
 Thanks to them, you might get some great ideas as to how you should be improving your business, without the hassle of thorough market research.
 Don’t underestimate your customers’ ideas as, after all, they’re the ones who have real experience with what you sell.